-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

 In Kyiv’s hip Podil neighborhood, the predictions about a looming war left Anastasia Kuznetsova nonplussed.

 “Everyone is talking about war and what will happen and blah blah blah.
 But for people who are working, it’s all the same.
-Just an ordinary day,” she said the 24-year-old who was wearing headphones and working a vape pen.
+Just an ordinary day,” said the 24-year-old who was wearing headphones and working a vape pen.

-Kuznetsova has been keeping a nervous eye on the value of the Ukraine’s currency, the hryvnia, as it has slipped against the dollar and other currencies.
+Kuznetsova has been keeping a nervous eye on the value of Ukraine’s currency, the hryvnia, as it has slipped against the dollar and other currencies.
 So far, her spending power hasn’t been eroded.
 She thinks the standoff continuing indefinitely is far more likely than a full-scale Russian attack, despite the wall-to-wall media hype.

 “Some magazines and whatnot are saying war will happen, but what we see now is just people trying to scare another country,” she said.
 “But everything is calm here.”